linking HR and business strategy

 Understanding Organisational Strategy

-Make sure that you fully understand the overall organisation strategy, goals and expectations.
-What are the key issues the organisation is facing?
-What is the focus for the coming year?
-Where are the priorities for investment and growth?
-What are the perceived risks?
+First and foremost, ensure you fully understand the overall organisational strategy, goals, and expectations.
+Identify the key issues the organisation faces.
+Additionally, clarify the focus for the coming year.
+Furthermore, determine the priorities for investment and growth.
+Finally, recognize the perceived risks.

 Identifying Required Roles and Skills

-Identify what roles and skills will be needed to deliver on the strategy.
-Do you have the necessary mix of skills in the organisation?
-Is the structure set up in such a way that it can meet any new demands?
-Do you need to recruit or develop any new skill bases to meet core needs or take advantage of new opportunities?
-What roles need to change or be created?
-How will new roles and skills be compensated?
+Next, identify the roles and skills needed to deliver on the strategy.
+Assess whether you have the necessary mix of skills within the organisation.
+Moreover, confirm if the structure can meet any new demands.
+Consider whether you need to recruit or develop new skill bases to meet core needs or seize new opportunities.
+Additionally, pinpoint which roles need to change or be created.
+Finally, decide how to compensate new roles and skills.

 Defining HR Strategies Across the Employee Lifecycle

-Define the HR strategies through the employee lifecycle – attracting, training, developing, performance managing, retaining, and rewarding your talent.
-What new or amended policies or procedures do you need to create?
-Do any of your current approaches need to change to meet demand or expectations?
-Do you have the resources required to deliver?
-Is your team agile enough to adapt to any necessary changes?
-Do you need to outsource any areas that need specialised skills?
+In addition, define HR strategies throughout the employee lifecycle—attracting, training, developing, performance managing, retaining, and rewarding your talent.
+Determine what new or amended policies or procedures you need to create.
+Assess whether your current approaches need to change to meet demand or expectations.
+Furthermore, evaluate whether you have the resources required to deliver.
+Ensure your team remains agile enough to adapt to any necessary changes.
+Finally, decide if you need to outsource any areas that require specialised skills.

 Establishing Measurement Criteria

-Establish measurement criteria to determine whether you are successfully implementing the strategy or if it needs amending to achieve its objectives.
-What needs to be measured and when?
-How will you collect the necessary data?
-How will the measurements be presented to senior executives?
+Lastly, establish measurement criteria to determine whether you successfully implement the strategy or need to amend it to achieve its objectives.
+Identify what needs measurement and when.
+Decide how to collect the necessary data.
+Additionally, determine how to present the measurements to senior executives.

 Taking the above steps to align your HR strategy properly with your business strategy will ensure that you are well on the way to being a valuable strategic partner in achieving organisational success.